rnelson/cselabs/README.md

 first semester was a poor transitional period, but after that I was able to develop a real lab for it.
-The lecture was covering [Alice][1], but since the lecture and lab were not co-dependent, [I chose to teach Python][2].
+The lecture was covering [Alice][1], but since the lecture and lab were not co-dependent, I chose to teach Python.
 Most everyone came in with no programming experience and those in the lecture didn't have a huge advantage over those just taking the lab.